Ad Testing: How Effective are Your Advertisements, Really?

 Advertising can be a costly-if not risky- business.
 While great ads can skyrocket a brand to success, bad advertisements can similarly define a company-just, not in the ways they’d like.

 Some exceptional ads have resonated with such a large audience they went viral- think Wendy’s “Where’s the Beef” commercial.
-And others can get all of the components right but still miss the mark: the controversial Pepsi and Kendall Jenner ad of 2017.
+And others can get all of the components right but majorly miss the mark: the controversial Pepsi and Kendall Jenner ad of 2017.

 But how can you tell for sure if you've struck advertising gold?
-Or instead just come across another low-quality ad concept?
+Or instead, just come across another low-quality ad concept?
 Advertising testing is the solution.

 David Ogilvy, known globally as the father of advertising, once said, ”Never stop testing, and your advertising will never stop improving.”
 Ogilvy credited his incredible success to his meticulous research on consumer behavior.
 That's because he never underestimated the value of using insights to improve his process.

 In the current advertising landscape, brands are constantly competing for a share of voice.
-Consumers are always engaging with advertisements- whether it's through Google, social media, streaming services, or TV Networks, the list goes on.
+Consumers are constantly engaging with advertisements- whether it's through Google, social media, streaming services, or TV Networks, the list goes on.
 This makes it crucial to understand who your brand's audience is, what they like, and (most importantly) why.

-The process of ad testing enables brands to do just that by providing direct consumer feedback to implement into the development cycle.
+The process of ad testing enables brands to do just that by providing direct consumer feedback to implement into the ad development cycle.
 It does this by collecting insights from your chosen audience, allowing your team to hone in on the best visuals, copy, placement, and more.
 It also provides a level of certainty by giving you consumer data to back up your decisions.

 What to Test

-Ad Messaging: Is the copy relevant and engaging?
+Is the copy relevant and engaging?
 Is the Call to Action (CTA) clear?

-Ad Creative: Are the visuals appealing?
+Are the visuals appealing?
 Does the creative vision come across well to consumers?

-Ad Placement: Which placement of an online ad results in the highest Click Through Rate (CTR)?
+Which placement of an online ad results in the highest Click Through Rate (CTR)?

-User Device: Which types of ads display and perform best across devices?
+Which types of ads display and perform best across devices?

 Additionally, brands can use ad testing to find their most receptive consumer segments for a given campaign.
 Using the data collected, automated analysis can reveal new personas based on behavioral and psychographic data-see our blog on consumer segmentation to learn more about this process.